MicrosoftDocs/fabric-docs/docs/data-engineering/spark-data-warehouse-connector.md

 ---
-title: Spark Connector for Fabric Data Warehouse
+title: Spark connector for Microsoft Fabric data warehouses
-description: Learn how to use the Spark Connector for Fabric Data Warehouse to access and work with data from a warehouse and the SQL analytics endpoint of a lakehouse.
+description: Learn how to use a Spark connector to access and work with data from a Microsoft Fabric warehouse and the SQL analytics endpoint of a lakehouse.
 author: ms-arali
 ms.author: arali
 ms.topic: how-to
 ms.date: 05/10/2024
 ---

-# Spark Connector for Fabric Data Warehouse
+# Spark connector for Microsoft Fabric data warehouses

-The Spark Connector for Fabric Data Warehouse enables Spark developers and data scientists to access and work with data from a Microsoft Fabric data warehouse and the SQL analytics endpoint of a lakehouse.
+The Spark connector for Microsoft Fabric data warehouses enables Spark developers and data scientists to access and work with data from a data warehouse and the SQL analytics endpoint of a lakehouse.
 The connector offers the following capabilities:

 * You can work with data from both the data warehouse and the SQL analytics endpoint from the same workspace or across multiple workspaces.
 * The SQL engine's endpoint is automatically discovered based on workspace context.